GSA/cdoc/README.md

 - `blog/index.html` can be edited, but be careful.
 It will impact the pagination system for the posts.
 If you do edit the file, be prepared to edit `_config.yml`.
 For example, you may need go change configurations for [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2)

 - `search/index.html` is used by search.gov.

-### M3 Pages
-The Modernization and Migration Management (M3) pages provide a convenient website format of the [M3 Playbook](https://ussm.gsa.gov/assets/files/M3-Playbook.pdf).

-* Content is in `_pages/m3`
-  * Most of the M3 content is highly structured, so it was written as variables in the frontmatter of markdown files
-* Layouts is in `_layouts/m3`
-* Includes is in `_includes/m3`
-* Styles are in `_assets/css`
-* Javascript is in `assets/js/m3.js`
-  * used for filtering items on phase pages and keyTask pages
-* Static JSON API Generator is in `_plugins/json_generator.rb`
-  * After editing the plugin, you must rerun `npm start` for the changes to take effect

 ## Getting Started